jackbrighton/how-to-web/photo-optimization.md

 (img/arches-300px-web.jpg)
 **Optimized.
 Width: 300px, Height: 200px, File Size: 14 Kilobytes**

 The file size of the second photo is less that 10 percent of the first image, yet most people would see no difference in photo quality.
-If you have a web page displaying a number of similar-sized images, for example a gallery page, smaller photo file sizes can add up a huge reduction in page loading time.
+If you have a web page displaying a number of similar-sized images, for example a gallery page or a series of stories with thumbnail images, smaller photo file sizes can add up a huge reduction in page loading time.

 ##How to Optimize Photos in Photoshop